Skip to main content Start main content

 • Clammy skin, excessive sweating, and pale (common in heat exhaustion)

-• Dry skin, flushing, fever and without sweating (common in heat stroke)
+• Dry skin, flushing, fever and absence of sweating (common in heat stroke)

 Increase in body temperature

-When the body temperature reaches 41°C or higher, the sufferer will have convulsion or become unconscious; and this is heat stroke.
-Immediately, the body temperature must be brought down and first aid should be given, or else the life of the sufferer will be in great danger.
+When core body temperature reaches 41°C or higher, the individual may experience convulsions or become unconscious.
+This is a medical emergency indicating heat stroke.
+Body temperature must be brought down immediately and first aid administered, otherwise the life of the individual is in grave danger.

-If the aforementioned signs and symptoms appear, seek help as soon as possible, cool down the affected person, and provide appropriate first aid treatment according to his/ her condition.
+If any of the aforementioned signs and symptoms appear, seek emergency help as soon as possible, move the affected person to a cool environment and provide appropriate first aid treatment according to condition.

-When situated in a hot environment, the body will increase blood flow to the skin and perspire to dissipate heat.
-If the temperature of the environment is too high or a large amount of heat is generated by physical work, and the body's physiological regulating mechanism fails to control body temperature effectively, this will increase heat stress and lead to a higher risk of heat stroke.
+When situated in a hot environment, the human body increases blood flow to the skin and perspires to dissipate heat.
+If environmental temperature is too high or a large amount of heat is generated by physical work, the body's physiological regulating mechanism may fail to control core temperature effectively.
+This increases heat stress and leads to a higher risk of heat stroke.

-Various risk factors, including temperature, humidity, heat radiation, air flow, workload, work clothing, one’s health status, and his/ her adaptation to working in a hot environment should be considered when carrying out risk assessment of heat stress.
-The risk assessment should cover the environmental factors, work factors and person factors.
-HS Form 32 is available to facilitate the heat stress risk assessment.
+Various risk factors, including temperature, humidity, heat radiation, air flow, workload, work clothing, personal health status and adaptation to working in a hot environment, should be considered when carrying out a heat stress risk assessment.
+The evaluation should comprehensively cover environmental factors, work factors and person factors.
+HS Form 32 is available to facilitate this heat stress risk assessment.

-*Please note that the chart shows the rest arrangement for a person working outdoors without any preventive measures on heat stress.
+*Please note that the statutory charts show baseline rest arrangements for an individual working outdoors without any implemented heat stress preventive measures.

-Several factors which can affect heat stress are related to adjustments to the rest time.
-Working in an indoor environment or providing shading facilities (such as a shelter or sun-blocking cover) and devices to facilitate heat dissipation (such as blowers, misting fans, portable fans, or cooling vests containing frozen packs or refrigerating devices) can reduce hourly rest time by 15 minutes each.
-Additionally, providing both shelter and ventilation such as using blowers simultaneously, can reduce hourly rest time by 30 minutes.
-Conversely, conditions such as working in a location with poor ventilation, wearing non-breathable protective clothing, or being exposed to a heat source without effective heat shielding increase heat stress, and additional hourly rest time should be added.
+Working in an indoor environment, providing shading facilities (such as a shelter or sun-blocking cover) or utilizing devices that facilitate heat dissipation (such as blowers, misting fans, portable fans, or cooling vests containing frozen packs or refrigerating devices) can reduce mandatory hourly rest time by 15 minutes per measure.
+Providing both shelter and effective mechanical ventilation such as blowers simultaneously can reduce hourly rest time by 30 minutes.

-At PolyU, tasks involving maintenance, gardening, cleansing, security, and event organizing may pose a risk of heat stress.
-According to the guidelines, these tasks are categorized as either low or moderate workloads.
+At PolyU, tasks involving maintenance, gardening, cleansing, security, and event organizing pose a risk of heat stress.
+According to the regulatory guidelines, these tasks are categorized as either low or moderate workloads.

 Contacts